Lugsail lag windows for estimating time-average covariance matrices: Abstract

 \section{Abstract}

 Lag windows are commonly used in time series, econometrics, steady-state simulation, and Markov chain Monte Carlo to estimate time-average covariance matrices.
-In the presence of high correlation, estimators of the time-average covariance matrix almost always exhibit significant negative bias, leading to undesirable finite-sample properties.
-We propose a new family of lag windows specifically designed to improve finite-sample performance by offsetting this negative bias in the opposite direction.
+In the presence of positive correlation of the underlying process, estimators of this matrix almost always exhibit significant negative bias, leading to undesirable finite-sample properties.
+We propose a new family of lag windows specifically designed to improve finite-sample performance by offsetting this negative bias.
 Any existing lag window can be adapted into a lugsail equivalent with no additional assumptions.
 We use these lag windows within spectral variance estimators and demonstrate its advantages in a linear regression model with autocorrelated and heteroskedastic residuals.
-We further consider weighted batch means estimators since spectral variance estimators are computationally intensive for large simulation output.
-We obtain the bias and variance results for these multivariate estimators and significantly weaken the mixing condition on the process.
+We further employ the lugsail lag windows in weighted batch means estimators due to their computational efficiency on large simulation output.
+We obtain bias and variance results for these multivariate estimators and significantly weaken the mixing condition on the process.
 Superior finite-sample properties are illustrated in a vector autoregressive process and a Bayesian logistic regression model.